You did it. You and your friends crossed from San Diego over the United States-Mexico border.

-Baja California Alta (the northernmost state on the Baja peninsula that includes Tijuana) was Mexico’s best-kept secret for many years but is now finally getting its moment in the sun, and we here at Salt & Wind couldn’t be more onboard.
+For many years, Baja California Alta (the northernmost state on the Baja peninsula that includes Tijuana) was Mexico’s best-kept secret.
+But it is now finally getting its moment in the sun, and we here at Salt & Wind couldn’t be more onboard.

-Prior to getting on the radar as Mexico's premier wine country, Baja was known mostly as a haven for fish tacos, cotton candy sunsets, fried lobster, and excellent surf.
+Before getting on the radar as Mexico’s premier wine country, Baja was primarily known as a haven for fish tacos, cotton candy sunsets, fried lobster, and excellent surf.
 Thankfully, that’s all still true, but it’s also become a culinary and design capital of sorts.

-Farm-to-table, upscale restaurants abound in both city and country, with the highest concentration being in the Valle de Guadalupe, the wine region just 20 minutes inland and over the hill from Ensenada.
+Farm-to-table, upscale restaurants abound in both city and country.
+The highest concentration is in the Valle de Guadalupe, the wine region just 20 minutes inland and over the hill from Ensenada.
 And, of course, there’s wine.
 Lots of it.
-Over 150 wineries, which is up from about 50 just a few years ago.
+Over 150 wineries, up from about 50 just a few years ago.

 Whether you’ve been curious about Baja for a while or are just hearing about it for the first time, we’ll state the obvious: this place is magical.
 If we had it our way, this would be our ultimate Baja California wine country itinerary, and we want to share it with you because secrets are more fun when shared.

 Exploring the coast